rlaskew/ctf-discord-challenges/README.md

 ## Tip: Try leaving the discord server and rejoining
 Sometimes you'll see something you had not noticed previously

+## Tip: Try a bot command .. look around for hints of commands to try
+You might see commands like /do-something-secret

 ### TODO: Text to incorporate
 Common Places to Search in Discord for Flags
 1. Pinned Messages